alenyashka/redmine-gitolite/README.md

 Setup
 -----

-Check out the latest version of the plugin and make sure to use the right name.
+Check out the latest version of the plugin and install the needed ruby gems.

     $ cd redmine/plugins
     $ git clone https://github.com/CtrlC-Root/redmine-gitolite.git redmine_gitolite
     $ cd redmine_gitolite
+    $ bundle install

 At this point you should probably modify init.rb to suit your needs.
 Then run the migrate task.